How to Relieve Tennis Elbow Pain with Foam Rolling

 Symptoms of tennis elbow

-If you’re dealing with outer elbow pain caused by playing tennis, another racquet sport, or constantly squeezing hand tools, it’s likely that you’re displaying symptoms of tennis elbow.
+Suppose you're dealing with outer elbow pain caused by playing tennis or another racquet sport or constantly squeezing hand tools.
+In that case, you're likely displaying symptoms of tennis elbow.

 The condition typically presents with the following symptoms:

-• Pain when holding your forearm in the neutral position, such as when shaking hands or holding a drink
+- Pain when holding your forearm in a neutral position, such as when shaking hands or having a drink

-How To Relieve Tennis Elbow Pain With The Rolflex Foam Roller
+How To Treat Tennis Elbow with the Rolflex Foam Roller

 Place your arm in the Rolflex and position the foam roller on your outer forearm, just below the problem area.
-Move the roller up & down between your wrist and elbow to massage the muscles on the outside of your forearm.
-This will “warm up” the muscles and start to break down the damaged scar tissue.
+Move the roller up & down between your wrist and elbow to massage the muscles outside your forearm.
+This will "warm up" the muscles and break down the damaged scar tissue.

 ART: below the elbow

-Now that you’ve massaged the forearm muscles, let’s break down and eliminate the inflamed scar tissue.
+Now that you've primed the forearm muscles, let's break down and eliminate the inflamed scar tissue.

-Place the foam roller over one of the tender areas near your elbow – these are called trigger points.
-Squeeze the handles to apply pressure, then begin to rotate your forearm and wrist to actively release the tension in the area.
-Perform at least 10 full rotations in both the clockwise and counterclockwise directions.
+Place the foam roller over one of the tender areas near your elbow—trigger points.
+Squeeze the handles to apply pressure, then rotate your forearm and wrist to release the tension in the area actively.
+Perform at least ten (10) complete rotations in clockwise and counterclockwise directions.

-Note: This is called active release therapy (ART), a form of self-myofascial release that breaks down and restores mobility in damaged muscle tissue.
-You should feel the tension actively being released as the hard myofascial tissue is stripped away from the tendons.
+Note: Active release therapy (ART) is a form of self-myofascial release that breaks down and restores mobility in damaged muscle tissue.
+You should feel the tension released as the hard myofascial tissue is stripped away from the tendons.

 ART: above the elbow

-Place the Rolflex above the elbow joint, without applying pressure as you pass over it.
-Position the foam roller so that it sits on the lateral head of your tricep.
+Place the Rolflex above the elbow joint without applying pressure as you pass over it.
+Position the foam roller so it sits on your tricep's lateral head.

 Just as you did with your wrist, bend and straighten your arm to flex the tricep muscle.
-As you do this, the foam roller will break up the deep, damaged tissue that’s causing your elbow pain.
+As you do this, the foam roller will break up the deep, damaged tissue, causing your elbow pain.

-Bend and straighten your arm for a total of 5-10 repetitions.
-After that, rotate your arm both clockwise and counterclockwise for 5-10 repetitions, stripping down the tissue and releasing the tension from the area.
+Bend and straighten your arm for 5-10 repetitions.
+Afterward, rotate your arm clockwise and counterclockwise for 5-10 repetitions, stripping down the tissue and releasing the tension from the area.

 This entire process should take between 3-5 minutes to complete.
-For best results, repeat this routine 2-3x per day for at least 1-2 weeks.
-You’ll begin to see improvements in pain, tension, strength, and mobility in the first few weeks, though treatment should be continued even as the pain is relieved.
-To accelerate your recovery, supplement foam rolling treatment with rest, ice, mobility, and strength exercises.
+Repeat this routine 2-3x times daily for at least 1-2 weeks for best results.
+You'll see improvements in pain, tension, strength, and mobility in the first few weeks.
+However, treatment should be continued even as the pain subsides.
+To accelerate your recovery, supplement the foam roller treatment with rest, ice, mobility, and strength exercises.

 Frequently Asked Questions